-• Species Filter: Text string for selecting the transitions.
+- Transition Filter: Text string for selecting the transitions.
 Note that quantum numbers are ignored.
-The description fields can be searched at the same time and this is enabled by default.

-• Frequency Filters:

-- ALMA Band: To search in the selected ALMA bands. - Sky Frequency: Search in a certain frequency range.
-The range can be defined more precisely using the Min and Max fields. - Receiver/Back End Configuration: If enabled, only lines will be displayed that could be observed with any others spws that have already been selected i.e. it checks to see that all lines can fit in the receiver sidebands. - Maximum Upper-state Energy: This filter sets the maximum energy level of the upper state of the transition. - Molecule Filter/Environment: Narrow the candidate molecular transitions by selecting the category of lines to be shown. - Find More...: Also search the on-line catalogue.
+The description fields can be searched at the same time and this is enabled by default. - Frequency Filters: - ALMA Band: To search in the selected ALMA bands. - Sky Frequency: Search in a certain frequency range.
+The range can be defined more precisely using the Min and Max fields. - Receiver/Back End Configuration: - All lines: Do not activate this filter. - Potentially selectable lines: Show lines that might possibly give a valid tuning solution if added to the current setup. - Lines in defined spws: Only show those lines which fall into the currently defined spectral windows.
+This is the only option when defining rest frequencies. - Upper-state Energy: This filter sets the minimum and maximum energy levels of the upper state of the transitions. - Molecule Filter/Environment: Narrow the candidate molecular transitions by selecting the category of lines to be shown. - Find More...: Also search the on-line catalogue.
 The lines found are added to the OT's list of available lines, for the duration of a particular OT session. - Reset Filters: Reset the filters to the original values.